Updated: Dec 6, 2022

 James is both a role model and a teacher.
 His life has been an example of how sports should be.
 Sports are meant to inspire and not be an object of worship.
 His mission now extends beyond the NFL.

-In teaching kids how to play sports properly and how to live life properly, James will be doing what he does best – showing kids how to be what a player ought to be: someone who is fit physically, mentally, emotionally and spiritually.
+James is passionate about teaching kids how to play sports properly and how to live life properly, James does what he does best – showing kids how to be what a player ought to be: someone who is fit physically, mentally, emotionally and spiritually.